kbergius/NanoUI/source/README.md

-Small, extendable and quite feature-rich C# UI library with no external dependencies and no extra assets.
+Small, extendable and quite feature-rich C# UI library with no external dependencies, native libraries and no extra assets.

 More information and changelog in the source repository.